sahilshukla3003/FrontPose-Detector/README.md

 ### `FrontVidpose.py`

 This script captures video from the webcam and detects if the subject is in a front pose in real-time.
-It also captures a photo if hands are detected in front of the chest and verifies the front pose in the captured image...
+It also captures a photo if hands are detected in front of the chest and verifies the front pose in the captured image.

 #### Key Functions